elliehoward/react-audio-visualization/README.md

 ```

 Now we're going to add a method to the App component called createVisualization.
 inside that method we will create a new audio context with the Web Audio API.
 You do not need to download anything to have access to this API.
 An audio context represents an audio-processing graph, built from audio modules linked together, that are represented by AudioNodes.
 Just create a new instance by typing new AudioContext(); and save it to a variable.
+Later our audio context will be connected to our audio tag.
 So far our method looks like this

 ```
 createVisualization(){